JAhimaz/crypto-dashboard/README.md

 # Internship Interview Questions
 *Please include explanation along with your answers.*

-1. Please describe yourself using JSON (include your internship start/end date).
+1. Please describe yourself using JSON (include your internship start/end date, your current location).

 2. Tell us about a newer (less than five years old) web technology you like and why?